 - The day you became unable to work due to your disability is the date your disability begins.

-Your physician/practitioner must certify your disability by completing and submitting Part C - Physician/Practitioner Certificate of the claim form.
-It is your responsibility to have your physician/practitioner complete and sign the form and submit it to the EDD.
-Your claim is not complete until a physician/practitioner completes the medical certification.
+Your licensed health professional must certify your disability by completing and submitting Part C - Physician/Practitioner Certificate of the claim form.
+It is your responsibility to have your licensed health professional complete and sign the form and submit it to the EDD.
+Your claim is not complete until we receive the completed medical certification.

 Mail the completed form to:

 Employment Development Department/NDI

 PO Box 2168

 Stockton, CA 95201-2168

 Once we receive your completed claim application, we will determine your eligibility.
 You can expect this process to take up to 14 days.